JRRS1982/TutorialProjects/reactRedux/Redux.md

 ### Installation

-import reducer from redux-form, and set it as `form` in the reducers index.js file i.e. where the other reducers are combined and saved to the store.
+Immport `reducer` from redux-form, and set it as `form` in the reducers index.js file i.e. where the other reducers are combined and saved to the store.

 ```
 import { reducer as formReducer } from 'redux-form'